9 min read

 As mentioned before, the complete coordinates to a cell's value are: Table:Row:Family:Column:Timestamp ➔ Value.
 HBase tables are sparsely populated.
 If data doesn’t exist at a column, it’s not stored.
 Table cells are versioned uninterpreted arrays of bytes.
 You can use the timestamp or set up your own versioning system.
 For every coordinate row:family:column, there can be multiple versions of the value.

 Sparse data with cell versions

 Versioning is built in.
 A put is both an insert (create) and an update, and each one gets its own version.
 Delete gets a tombstone marker.
 The tombstone marker prevents the data being returned in queries.
 Get requests return specific version(s) based on parameters.
 If you do not specify any parameters, the most recent version is returned.
 You can configure how many versions you want to keep and this is done per column family.
 The default is to keep up to three versions.
 When the max number of versions is exceeded, extra records will be eventually removed.

-In this blog post, you got an overview of HBase (and implicitly MapR-DB) and learned about the HBase/MapR-DB data model.
+In this blog post, you got an overview of HBase (and implicitly MapR Database) and learned about the HBase/MapR Database data model.
 Stay tuned for the next blog post, where I’ll take a deep dive into the details of the HBase architecture.
 In the third and final blog post in this series, we’ll take a look at schema design guidelines.

 Want to learn more?